DeBaker1974/ospf-otel-lab/readme.md

 # Quick Start:

+IMPORTANT: THE LAB IS NOT FULLY TESTED FOR A LOCAL DEPLOYMENT ON A LAPTOP.

 - Suggested instance for deployment:
 * GCP: e2-standard-2 (2 vCPU, 1 core, 8 GB memory)
 * AWS: t3.large 2 vCPU, 8 GB memory